davidbarone/analytics-notebook/README.md

 Each panel can contain multiple visuals, and you can make the layout grid as complex as you like.
 The UI.layout function supports various other features which are beyond the scope of this simple tutorial.

 Static visuals are not going to take you very far though.
-The whole purpose of the analytics notebook is to enable analysts to obtain insights from data. for this, we need to use 'data bound' visuals.
+The whole purpose of the analytics notebook is to enable analysts to obtain insights from data.
+For this, we need to use 'data bound' visuals.

-To create the data, we must use the DataFrame class.
+To create data, the DataFrame class is generally used.
 External data can be obtained from the web using DataFrame.fetch.
 However, for this tutorial, we're going to use a built-in dataset called 'iris'.
 Paste the following into the script section:

 ```javascript
 let data = DataFrame.examples.iris();